radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 ???

-Support dynamic data, without manually creating new pages Human writes algorithm to write HTML using data from database.
+Dynamic data

+write code

+mashes it up with HTML

+send it down the wire

-Browser renders it.
+Browser renders it to a DOM.

 ---